 Disclosure: This post contains Amazon affiliate links, which means I may receive a commission if you click on an Amazon link and make a purchase.
 This does not cost you any extra money.

 Stickers– Kids love having their own sheet of stickers.
 These are great for craft projects and fine motor practice for young students.
+Older kids enjoy them as well.

 Erasers– Fun shaped erasers are a hit with students.
 Sometimes they use them to actually erase and other times they enjoy playing with shaped creatures.

 Mini Notebooks– Kids can write or draw in these mini sized notebooks.
-They will enjoy the freedom to use them to as they wish.
+They will enjoy the freedom to use them as they wish.